Iraqi Police: Insignia

-Controversy
+Controversies

 An Iraqi police officer armed with a Tabuk sniper rifle.

 The Iraqi Police has faced a number of problems since it was reformed by the Coalition Provisional Authority after the fall of Baghdad.
-It became the target of fighters from inside and outside Iraq; thousands of officers have been killed by gunfire and bombings by Iraqi insurgents, foreign terrorists and, in some cases, friendly fire from Coalition troops.
+It became the target of fighters from inside and outside Iraq; thousands of officers had been killed by gunfire and bombings by Iraqi insurgents, foreign terrorists and, in some cases, friendly fire from Coalition troops.
 An estimated 4,250 Iraqi police officers were killed from January 2005 and March 4, 2006.
-Due to high unemployment in Iraq, many young Iraqi men have volunteered to join the police forces.
-A number of recruits have been killed by suicide bombers and suicide car bombs while queueing at police stations.
+Due to high unemployment in Iraq, many young Iraqi men had volunteered to join the police forces.
+A number of recruits had been killed by suicide bombers and suicide car bombs while queuing at police stations.

-The IP has also been infiltrated by insurgents, who use access to privileged information, training and weapons for their own motives.
-Many police stations have been attacked, blown up, had weapons stolen from them and have been occupied by opponents of the Iraqi government; as a result, many police officers have abandoned their posts.
-As of October 7, 2006, 12,000 Iraqi Police deserted and 4,000 were killed.
+The Iraqi Police had also been infiltrated by insurgents, who used their access to privileged information, training and weapons for their own motives.
+Many police stations had been attacked and blown up by Insurgents, with weapons stolen from them.
+Police stations have also been occupied by anti-Iraqi government insurgents.
+As a result, many police officers abandoned their posts in response.
+From the 2003 Battle of Baghdad till October 7, 2006, 12,000 Iraqi Policemen had deserted and 4,000 had been killed.

 On August 17, 2016, a market owner was killed by a police officer after a brawl began when the market owner "refused to back his vehicle" in Baghdad.